Modules Basics

 • When outsiders use this module the type will be Simple_set.t, read “Simple set’s type”

-• Core extensively uses this convention in libraries: List.t, Set.t etc.
+• Core extensively uses this type naming convention in libraries: List.t, Option.t etc.

 • Notice how the functions needing = we have to pass it in explicitly to be polymorphic